anhnguyendepocen/M335/docs/homework_schedule.md

  * [Details](weekly_projects/cs02_details.html)

+### 9/24 Weekly Readings

+Complete the 'being' and 'doing' [readings](readings.html#week_2_(2018-09-24)).
+Be prepared for a class discussion on the 'being' readings.

-### 4/30 (2.3)
+### 9/26 (2.3)

+Learning how to ask interesting questions takes time.
+As data scientists we need to learn how to ask questions that data can answer.
+[This task supports your semester project](https://byuistats.github.io/M335/project.html). **Note that the reading on data transformation below is necessary for the case study for this week and may be the most important reading of the semester to fully understand**

+ * [Details](class_tasks/task03_details.html)

+### 9/27 (2.4)

 You have just been hired to a new data science team, and you need to collaborate on projects.
 The team lead told you to connect to your git repository on Github and edit the `README.md` in your repository.
 She wants you to describe who you are in a short paragraph.

- * [Details](class_tasks/task03_details.html)

-### 5/2 (2.4)

-Learning how to ask interesting questions takes time.
-As data scientists we need to learn how to ask questions that data can answer.
-This task supports your semester project. **Note that the reading on data transformation below is necessary for the case study for this week and may be the most important reading of the semester to fully understand**

  * [Details](class_tasks/task04_details.html)